kiboschool/tk-future-proof-with-python/src/lessons/community-orientation.md

 </aside>

 You’re done with orientation and ready to begin class.
-The Week 1 Lesson will be released on Monday, July 3.
+The Week 1 Lesson will be released on Monday, Oct 30.